-- 3. The IFRS Taxonomy is developed following a 'Standard-based' modelling approach, which effectively means that the Taxonomy is developed on a standard-by-standard basis (eg IAS 1, IAS 2...
+- 3. The IFRS Taxonomy is developed following a 'Standard-based' modelling approach, which effectively means that the IFRS Taxonomy is developed on a standard-by-standard basis (eg IAS 1, IAS 2...
 IFRS 1, IFRS 2, etc).
-IFRS disclosure requirements, guidance and examples in each standard are analysed, modelled into an appropriate hierarchy, and are eventually constructed into XBRL files.
-The benefit of following this Standard-based modelling approach is that it aligns the development of the Taxonomy with the development of Standards, according to the IASB's agenda.
-Standard-based modelling also results in the Taxonomy being organised and structured in a way that is familiar to preparers, facilitating readability and usability. - 4.
-The Standard-based modelling approach is visible in the folder structure of the Taxonomy and in the organisation of the extended link roles (ELRs) contained within.
+IFRS disclosure requirements, guidance and examples in each IFRS Standard are analysed, modelled into an appropriate hierarchy, and are eventually constructed into XBRL files.
+The benefit of following this Standard-based modelling approach is that it aligns the development of the IFRS Taxonomy with the development of Standards, according to the International Accounting Standard Board's (Board) agenda.
+Standard-based modelling also results in the IFRS Taxonomy being organised and structured in a way that is familiar to preparers, facilitating readability and usability. - 4.
+The Standard-based modelling approach is visible in the folder structure of the IFRS Taxonomy and in the organisation of the extended link roles (ELRs) contained within.
 For example, the linkbases relating to IFRS 1 are found in the folder /full_ifrs/linkbases/ifrs_1.
-Each IFRS that is modelled in the Taxonomy is contained in a folder, and the content of each folder is organised according to financial statement components (including the notes).
+Each IFRS that is modelled in the IFRS Taxonomy is contained in a folder, and the content of each folder is organised according to financial statement components (including the notes).